chambridge/openshift-pgpool/README.md

 cp example.env.sh env.sh
 ```

-3. Update the necessary environment variables, `GOPATH`, `CCP_NAMESPACE`.
-The `GOPATH` should point to the parent directory of this repository.
+3. Update the necessary environment variables, `GOPATH`, `CCPROOT`, and `CCP_NAMESPACE`.
+The `CCPROOT` should point to a parent directory of this repository with the repository directory for `crunchy-containers`.
+You may also need to download [expenv](https://github.com/CrunchyData/crunchy-containers/blob/ca30af7c7a38c68825462b8e96f4d6a44445bbdb/hugo/content/installation-guide/installation-guide.md#clone-github-repository).

 4. Source the environment file:
 ```